sqaw0/termux-toolkit/README.md

-## termux-toolkit by sqaw0
+## Termux-Toolkit by sqaw0
 Pakage of tools for Termux.
-UwU

 Requirements: